-Women's Swimming and Diving in Third Place after First Day of Big Al Invite
+Women's Swimming and Diving Finishes Third at Big Al Invite

 12/4/2025 10:30:00 PM | Women's Swimming and Diving

-PRINCETON, N.J. – The Columbia women's swimming and diving team traveled to New Jersey for the weekend to take part in the Big Al Invitational hosted by Princeton.
-After the first day of competition, the Lions sit in third place with 209.50 points.
-Penn sits in first place, scoring 544 points.
+PRINCETON, N.J. – The Columbia women's swimming and diving team traveled to New Jersey this weekend to take part in the Big Al Invitational hosted by Princeton.
+After three full days of competition, the Lions finished in third place with 737.50 points.
+Penn won the event, scoring 1,587 points.

 Full results from the entire competition can be found HERE.
 A recap from each day of the event can be found below.